juspay/hyperswitch-control-center/README.md

 #### Mixpanel

 The `mixpanel` feature flag controls the collection and transmission of anonymous usage data to Mixpanel for analytics.
+When enabled, the dashboard will automatically send information about user actions and events to Mixpanel without collecting any personally identifiable information via REST API.

+#### MixpanelSDK

-When enabled, the dashboard will automatically send information about user actions and events to Mixpanel without collecting any personally identifiable information.
+The `mixpanel_sdk` feature flag controls the collection and transmission of anonymous usage data to Mixpanel for analytics.
+When enabled, the dashboard will automatically send information about user actions and events to Mixpanel without collecting any personally identifiable information via it's SDK.

 #### Verify Connector